PyMySQL/mysqlclient/doc/user_guide.rst

       procedure arguments must be passed as server variables, and can only be returned with a SELECT statement.
-Since a stored procedure may return zero or more result sets, it is impossible for MySQLdb to determine if there are result sets to fetch before the modified parmeters are accessible.
+Since a stored procedure may return zero or more result sets, it is impossible for tiledb.sql to determine if there are result sets to fetch before the modified parmeters are accessible.

       The parameters are stored in the server as @_*procname*_*n*,